jaykay12/tech/_posts/2024-10-04-design-principles.md

 ---

 SOLID is an acronym for 5 design principles that help software developers create object-oriented software that is maintainable, scalable, and flexible:
-- Single responsibility principle: A class should have only one reason to change.
+- Single responsibility principle: A class should have one & only one reason to change.
 - Open-closed principle: Software entities should be open for extension but closed for modification.
-(Using Inheritance)
+(Using Inheritance helps)
-- Liskov substitution principle: Functions that use pointers or references to base classes must be able to use objects of derived classes.
+- Liskov substitution principle: Ensure that derived classes extend the base class without changing behavior.
 - Interface segregation principle: Clients should not be forced to depend upon interfaces that they do not use.
 - Dependency inversion principle: Depend upon abstractions, not concretes.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.
 (Allows for decoupling).

-Robert C. Martin introduced SOLID principles in the early 2000s.
+Robert C. Martin introduced SOLID principles in the early 2000s & is now well adapted in th Engineering Fraternity.

 The SOLID principle helps in reducing tight coupling.
 Tight coupling means a group of classes are highly dependent on one another which should be avoided.
 Code is considered as a good code when it has loosely-coupled classes.
 Loosely coupled classes minimize changes in your code, helps in making code more reusable, maintainable, flexible and stable.